List of Disney's Beauty and the Beast characters: Featherduster

 The Featherduster is a maid of the castle, who is also Lumière's girlfriend.
-She is transformed into a feather duster as a cause of the Enchantress' spell.
+She is transformed into a feather duster by the Enchantress' spell.
 She appears in Beauty and the Beast and Belle's Magical World.
 She also makes a cameo in Beauty and the Beast: The Enchanted Christmas.
 There have been some changes to her name throughout the different shows produced; in the musical as well as House of Mouse, she is called Babette; in the Disney Comics prequel comic serial The New Adventures of Beauty and the Beast, she is named Marie; and in Belle's Magical World, she is called Fifi.

 In the Belle's Magical World segment, "Fifi's Folly", Fifi misunderstands Belle as Lumière's new girlfriend when Belle helps him rehearse for his 5th Anniversary date with Fifi.
 However, in the end of the segment, Lumière tells her he loves her after a series of events and they get back together again.

 The Featherduster is voiced by Kimmy Robertson in Beauty and the Beast and Belle's Magical World, but no actress is credited for her single line in The Enchanted Christmas.
-She also appeared in Disney's House of Mouse and Mickey's Magical Christmas: Snowed in at the House of Mouse, again voiced by Robertson but this time was called Babette.
+She also appeared in House of Mouse and Mickey's Magical Christmas: Snowed in at the House of Mouse, again voiced by Robertson but this time was called Babette.

 In the 2017 live-action film, she is portrayed by Gugu Mbatha-Raw and is called Plumette.
 She was transformed into a swan-shaped feather duster and played a bigger part in the film.

 Sultan

 Sultan is the castle dog who was turned into a footstool when the Enchantress enacted her curse.

 When Maurice first appeared at the castle, he is among those who meet him and tries to get Maurice to pet him.
 Then Sultan gets in front of Maurice so that he can put his feet up.
 During Belle's stay at the castle, Sultan plays in the snow and even gets hugged by Belle.
 At the time when Gaston leads the villagers into laying siege to the Beast's castle, Sultan takes part in the fight.
 When he is chased into the kitchen and cornered by LeFou and two of Gaston's four stooges, Chef Bouche and the knives help him by scaring Lefou, Tom, and Stanley away.
 After Belle broke the Enchantress' spell, Sultan was among those who were restored to normal.

 In Beauty and the Beast: The Enchanted Christmas, Sultan is among those present when they hear Mrs. Potts' story about last Christmas.

 In the live-action film, Sultan is renamed Frou-Frou and portrayed by Gizmo.
-He is apparently the Yorkshire Terrier of Madame Garderobe and Maestro Cadenza.
+He is apparently the Yorkshire Terrier of Madame de Garderobe and Maestro Cadenza.